 - Medium range – 0.08 to 0.149; and

 - High range – 0.15 and higher.

-Some drink driving offences will result in an immediate and automatic licence suspension.
-Drink Driving Penalties in the NT has more information about DWI penalties in the Northern Territory.
+Some drink driving offences in the NT will result in an immediate and automatic licence suspension.
+Drink Driving Penalties in the NT has more information about drink driving penalties in the Northern Territory.

 In South Australia there are separate offences of exceeding the prescribed concentration of alcohol (PCA) and driving under the influence (DUI).
 DUI is more serious as it means that a person was so intoxicated they could not control their vehicle.

 In Western Australia the general limit for blood alcohol concentration (BAC) while driving is 0.05 but many Western Australian drivers are on a 0.00 BAC limit for various reasons.
-DWI offences and penalties are governed in Western Australia by the Road Traffic Act 1974.
+Drink driving offences in WA and the penalties they attract are governed by the Road Traffic Act 1974.

 Separate penalties apply for drivers who must maintain a zero alcohol limit whilst driving.
 Drink Driving Penalties in Western Australia has more information.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.